home-assistant/cli/README.md

 Commandline interface to facilitate interaction with hass.io server

 ## Usage
+- `hassiocli help`

-`hassiocli <subcommand> <action> [<options>]`
+- `hassiocli <subcommand> <action> [<options>]`

 E.g.

-- `hassiocli homeassistant --json info`
+- `hassiocli homeassistant info --rawjson`

-would return the info from hass.io in JSON format.

-To send data to an endpoint, in this case to goto a specific version of hass.io:
+## Supported endpoints
+### homeassistant
+- info
+- logs
+- restart
+- start
+- stop
+- update

+### supervisor
+- info
+- logs
+- reload
+- update

+### host
+- hardware
+- reboot
+- shutdown
+- update

+## Supported modifiers
+- --rawjson,-j -> Will return the data in JSON format on a single line (useful for passing to other programs to parse / utilise)
-- `hassiocli homeassistant update --payload="version=0.60"`
+- --options,-o -> Used to send commands to hass.io `hassiocli homeassistant update --options "version=0.60"`
+- --filter,-f  -> Used to filter the data returned from hass.io so only the specified properties are output

 ## Install